See’s Copycat Fudge is perfect and creamy chocolate fudge. No candy thermometer required for this dessert!

-SEE’S COPYCAT FUDGE
+SEE’S FUDGE RECIPE

 I’ve been searching for the perfect fudge recipe.
 Turns out, I’m somewhat of a fudge snob.